brimigs/cash-app-guide/README.md

 }
 ```

+Note: In order to be able to send funds to another user, similar to Cash App, that user must have created an account.
+This is because we are sending funds to the user's `cash_account` PDA, not the user's wallet.

-Note: If there is anyh confusion on the above anchor macros or structs defined for the instruiciton context, please refer to the [Basic CRUD dApp on Solana Guide.](https://github.com/solana-foundation/developer-content/blob/main/content/guides/dapps/journal.md#writing-a-solana-program-with-anchor)
+If there is any confusion on the above anchor macros or structs defined for the instruiciton context, please refer to the [Basic CRUD dApp on Solana Guide.](https://github.com/solana-foundation/developer-content/blob/main/content/guides/dapps/journal.md#writing-a-solana-program-with-anchor)

 ## Section Two: Implementing an Escrow for Payment Protection